 But once you end up here, don’t rush to do and explore other things on your Dublin itinerary.
 Instead slow down and admire the monuments on O’Connell Street.
-The most famous of them is certainly the 150-meter tall Spire of Dublin.
-Furthermore, O’Connell Street is home to statues of William Smith O’Brien, Sir John Grey, Jim Larkin, Daniel O’Connell, and a few others.
+The most famous of them is the 150-meter tall Spire of Dublin.
+On top of that, O’Connell Street is home to statues of William Smith O’Brien, Sir John Grey, Jim Larkin, Daniel O’Connell, and a few others.

 2. Walk across Ha’penny Bridge